ericbell at umich.edu

 I am interested in understanding more about the physics of galaxy evolution.
 A few questions I'm currently thinking about are: Why do some galaxies grow through star formation, while others long ago ceased to form new stars?
 How frequently do galaxies interact with each other?
 What are the effects of these interactions?
 I will be exploring these issues using three flagship datasets: the PanSTARRS1 survey, and two multi-cycle HST programs to to study i) galaxy evolution from z=8 to z=1, and ii) the star formation history and IMF in M31.
 There are opportunities to work with me in my research group - please e-mail me for more information.

-- The recent discovery of Andromeda XXVIII and XXIX was covered by Gemini, Astronomy, Universe Today, and other sites.
+- The discovery of Andromeda XXVIII and XXIX was covered by Gemini and Astronomy.

 - Understanding the rate and effects of major galaxy mergers

 - Where do elliptical galaxies come from?

 - Observing the shredded remains of dwarf galaxies around our Milky Way

 Below are the courses I've taught (or am teaching) at the University of Michigan (2010-present) and the University of Heidelberg (2007-2009).

 - Astronomy 101 - The Solar System and the Search for Life Beyond Earth (introductory astronomy for non-science majors) - W12

 - Astronomy 102 - Stars, Galaxies and the Universe (introductory astronomy for non-science majors) - W10, W11

 - Astronomy 106 - Aliens (following the format of exploring the Drake Equation) - W11, F11, F13